Our Pediatric Sleep Disorders Team

-Our sleep disorder specialists are nationally recognized for their expertise.
-In addition to providing ongoing education to parents about their child’s sleep problems, our experts contribute to national discussions and publications on pediatric sleep problems, including sleep disorders associated with rare diseases, and the sleep-related problems that occur among children with chronic conditions.
+Our pediatric sleep specialists completed additional, specialized training to earn board certification in sleep medicine.
+In addition to educating parents about their child’s sleep problems, our experts contribute to national discussions and publications on pediatric sleep problems.
+These include sleep disorders associated with rare diseases and sleep-related problems in children with chronic conditions.

 Family and Support Services